veelenga/veelenga.github.io/_posts/2015-08-25-should-every-software-developer-have-a-blog.markdown

 <br>

-To be honest, I was a bit shocked of all the stuff described in the book I have never ever think about.
+To be honest, I was a bit shocked of all the stuff described in the book I have never been thinking about.
 I regret that I haven't read it earlier.

 <br>

 There you will find how to improve your professional career, how to work from home, learn quickly, start your own business, make a good investment and much more.
 Should every Software Developer have a blog?
 Definitely, yes!
 Why?
-Just read a book, you will find an answer there.
+Just read this book, you will find an answer there.

 <br>